Meal

 -

-The technique of putting hot stones in a liquid and heating them is called stone boiling, which is one of the ancient cooking methods.
+The technique of heating hot stones in liquid is called stone-boiling, and it is one of the most ancient cooking methods.

-Boil the juice in a very short time with a stone that has been baked until it turns bright red, and heat the seafood at once to trap the flavor in the body.
-Unlike ara soup, the umami is not fully contained in the soup stock, so you can enjoy the taste of seafood as an ingredient along with the soup stock.
+The soup is brought to a boil in a very short time with a stone that has been burned until it is bright red, and the seafood is heated all at once to lock in the flavor of the meat.
+Unlike ara-jiru or zappa-jiru, the flavor is not fully released into the soup, so you can enjoy the taste of the seafood as an ingredient along with the soup stock.

-The name of gold stone is derived from "there is no gap inside, it is hard and hard to break, it can withstand high temperatures and burns bright red like metal".
-Since it can store heat to the inside more than ordinary stones, it does not cool immediately even if it is put in water, and it is because of this stone that stone-grilled dishes can be realized.
-However, no matter how much gold stone is used, it cannot withstand sudden changes in temperature and will crack after being used a couple of times.
+The name "Kana-ishi" comes from the fact that it is hard and unbreakable with no gaps inside, and can withstand high temperatures to burn bright red like metal.
+Because it can store more heat inside than ordinary stones, it does not cool down quickly even when placed in water, and it is because of this stone that Ishiyaki cooking is possible.
+However, no matter how much gold stone is used, it cannot withstand sudden changes in temperature and will crack after two or three uses.

-Please select options such as additional dishes when making a reservation. * Options vary depending on the plan, so please check when making a reservation.
+Please select options such as additional dishes when you make your reservation.
+The options vary depending on the plan, so please check when you make your reservation.

 -